martbetz/martbetz.github.io/_posts/2023-08-29-x-t10-thumb-grip-repair.md

 The adhesive strengthens with time, so I'll post an update soon.
 In the meantime, I've ordered extra [X-T10/XT-20 thumb grips](https://www.ebay.co.uk/sch/i.html?_from=R40&_trksid=p2047675.m570.l1313&_nkw=fuji+x-t10+thumb+grip&_sacat=0) from ebay (just in case).²

-Upadate (20.10.2023): The fix is ok but not perfect; the adhesive still tends to loosen.
+Upadate (20.10.2023): The fix is ok but not perfect; the adhesive still tends to losen during use.
 I may try adding more tape, or I may try using some [Pliobond®](https://ruscoe.com/products/adhesives/).

 ---

 ¹ Once I've refined the process, I'll put together a guide.

-² I tried [reaching out to Fujifilm](https://discuss.pixls.us/t/stupid-is-as-stupid-does/35594/49?u=martbetz), but they told me they didn't sell spares.
+² I contacted the [Fujifilm Repair Centre](https://repairs.fujifilm.eu/en/fujifilm-repair-centre/?zr=uk), but they told me they didn't sell spares.